 The restaurant was pretty empty, but we had an early reservation.
 The restaurant slowly filled up near the end of our meal during regular dinner hours.
 The restaurant was very clean and the seating was very comfortable.

 Wild Sockeye Salmon Sashimi, $15: Every time we go to a new Japanese restaurant, we order their sashimi and use it as a basis for comparison.

 The sashimi tasted fresh and had a good salmon-y taste to it.
 It wasn’t anything that special and we weren’t too blown away with it, so probably wouldn’t order it again.

 Assorted sashimi salad, $15: I’ve been having sashimi salads more lately wanted to see if Zest can make a stellar sashimi salad as well.
 It came with one thick piece of seaweed tempura, sashimi, fresh greens, seaweed, and grapefruit.

 We thought the grapefruit was strange, but it actually went really well with the salad.
 We both devoured the salad within minutes because it was that delicious.
-It came with a soy onion dressing, which was oh so good!
+It came with a soy onion dressing, which was delicious.